-California Penal Code §496 – Receipt of Stolen Property
+California Penal Code §496 – Receiving of Stolen Property

 California Penal Code §496 makes it a crime to buy or receive property if you know it has been stolen.

 What constitutes receiving stolen property under Penal Code §496?